American author Solomon wins Britain's Wellcome prize

 "Taken all together, these things make it an exceptionally distinguished winner: startlingly intelligent, generously compassionate, memorably insightful, and courageous."

-Solomon said he was honoured and congratulated the Wellcome Book Prize for choosing a work that wrestles with some of the thorny issues of medical and social progress.
+Solomon said he was honored and congratulated the Wellcome Book Prize for choosing a work that wrestles with some of the thorny issues of medical and social progress.

 "There sometimes seems to be an opposition between the social progress that allows us to accept the range of human difference and the medical progress that allows us to cure and eliminate many such differences," Solomon said.